Find the answers to the frequently asked questions here.

 When the temperature is reached set the RPM to 7, and let it runs.
 A little trick is to place the power supply body under Evo in order to let the material run out also if it is in the feeder part of the screw.
 Let it work until the material starts to come out again.

 If the previous procedure didn’t work in your case, you have to manually clean the extruder especially the barrel and the screw.

 In order to do that, please follow these steps:

 ( WARNING: this procedure must be done when the extruder is still hot since the plastic inside must be melted in order to clean the extruder.
 So take every precaution to protect yourself, use protective gloves and all the needed DPI)

 – Open and remove the upper aluminium case unscrewing the 4 small hex screws.

-– Remove the insulating foam from the barrel.
+– Remove the insulating foam from the barrel and the upper hopper.